onuryurtturk/Android-Dummy-APKFileExpansion/README.md

-# Android-Dummy-APKFileExtension
+# Android-Dummy-APKFileExpansion

-This repo about extension of Android Apk files.
+This repo about expansion of Android Apk files.